edorsey/four-oh-two/README.md

 # Four Oh Two

-This module implements an experimental micro-transaction layer on top of HTTP using the Nano currency.
+This repository implements an experimental micro-transaction layer on top of HTTP using the Nano currency.

 ## Why Nano?